GilmoreEng/GOOD-form/GOOD-KiraW.md

 |OmniGlobe CoorsTek| Owner Physics DH: Frederic Sarazin.
 After discussion email and asked to step in to help.
 Tue, 8/20 OmniGlobal display follow up Mines library of NASA vis of CO2 video.
 Follow next week!
 |ABSTRACT| Need to review materials collected, and follow up on ABSTRACT PolyVerse.
 Follow up with is there any EDU customers. theabstact.co ASK about edu in the USA customers. email sent: Thu, 8/15.
 Email response, not many EDUs, special for each licensing need.
 Signup for testing account to try assest creation and modeling.
 |Vis BOF?|  AI everywhere?
 Blender Scripting creation of geometry.
 Cartograhic Vis: ArcGIS into Unity/Unreal, X3DOM mashup with Mike Mcann
 |NVIDIA DLI| Fully download kits.
 Cloned into Mio for testing, and build Python environment.
 Failed due to age of GPU.
 Trying again on Wendian.
+Give it shot on building it on DELTA.
 |GRANT: Eng. a Trajectory of Success| Susan Reynolds, reynolds@mines.edu see https://www.seeingstructures.org/ Meeting complete with Dan at CSU.
 Next up: meet with Shannon and Ethan at Mines.
 Need to reschedule meeting after computer rebuild.
 ## Decisions
 ###Agreed upon actions to be taken.